MattAFRL/abtestgen/README.md

 There's also a `DefinedTest` class which allows you to define more complex tests that may not be possible to generate with the annotation processor.

+By default, tests will be weighted to have an equal chance to be selected.
+However, by extending the `TestPicker` class you can weight the tests however you like.

 ##To use
 To use, you'll want to add the following to your build.gradle: